ETA444/datasafari/README.md

 Connect with me on [LinkedIn](https://www.linkedin.com/in/georgedreemer) or visit my [website](https://www.georgedreemer.com).

-> Thank you very much for taking an interest in DataSafari! :green_heart: - George
+> Thank you very much for taking an interest in DataSafari! 💚 - George